yui/yui3-gallery/src/gallery-zui-placeholder/README.md

 Simplest way to enable placeholder support in IE: Y.zui.placeholder.install().

-You do not need to provider more congifuration to ZUI placeholder, just use standard html5 placeholder attribute.
+You do not need to provide more congifuration to ZUI placeholder, just use standard html5 placeholder attribute.
 ZUI placeholder will scan for this attribute then change classname and value when focus status changed.